-Not only are Apple’s built-in wallpapers, which adorn both the Lock Screen and the Home Screen, beautifully crafted, but you can also use different designs for each screen.
-The first image sits on the device’s Lock screen and shows when you wake up the phone, while the second appears behind the apps when you unlock the handset.
+Smartphone wallpaper reflects your personality and interests right on your mobile device.
+And Apple has put a lot of effort into iPhone screen technology.
+Not only are the built-in wallpapers for the lock and home screens beautifully crafted, but you can set different designs for each screen.
+The first image sits on the device’s lock screen, appearing when you wake up the phone, while the second sits behind your apps when you unlock the handset.

 - Go to Settings.